Buildings & Energy

 UofL's new LEED Gold Student Recreation Center opened in October 2013, featuring geothermal heating and cooling, solar hot water, rainwater capture & storage for irrigation, and a Siemens building dashboard available in the lobby on an interactive touch-screen that displays the performance of these systems.

-UofL's annual utility bill (electric, gas, water and sewer) is over $19.5 million.
-In recent years, we've spent nearly $1 million every month of the year on energy ($11.7 million for electricity and gas in 2011).
+- UofL's annual utility bill (electric, gas, water, steam & chilled water) continues to grow.
+In FY2020 it amounted to $20.2 million and in FY2021, it was budgeted at $23.2 million.
+In essence, this means UofL spends nearly $2 million every month of the year on energy and water.
+These costs have nearly doubled in the past decade (in 2011, UofL spent $11.7 million on electricity and gas).
 There are tremendous cost savings and environmental benefits to be gained from using energy and water more efficiently on campus.

-This $46.2 million project, involving 88 buildings (6.2 million square feet) on all three UofL campuses will directly save the university $4.4 million every year and reduce our annual carbon dioxide emissions alone by over 46,000 tons (the equivalent of removing 7,690 cars from the road).
+- Our $52 million investment in efficiency, through an energy savings performance contract with Siemens, stretched over three phases from 2009-2017.
+The project involved upgrades to over 88 buildings (6.2 million square feet) on all three UofL campuses.
+These improvements are projected to directly save the university over $4.4 million every year and reduce our annual carbon dioxide emissions by over 46,000 tons (the equivalent of removing 7,690 cars from the road).

 Some examples of efficient lighting and insulation jackets installed at UofL.